 The relevant authority for registering Portuguese trade marks or patents is the National Institute of Industrial Property (Instituto Nacional da Propriedade Industrial, INPI).

 The request to register a trade mark is presented and subsequently published in the Official Industrial Property Bulletin.
 There is a two-month period in which the application may be challenged by any interested party.
 The applicant has a further two months in which to contest the challenge, as provided by article 17 of the Industrial Property Code.

-INPI will only start examining the application after the two- or four-month period referred to above, the purpose of the examination being to ascertain and confirm whether the application is unique and cannot be confused with an already existing registered trade mark.
-The application is only approved following this examination, after which it is registered and published in the Official Bulletin.
+INPI will only start examining the application after the two- or four-month period referred to above, the purpose of the examination being to ascertain and confirm whether the application meets the legal criteria for the trade mark to be granted.
+The application is only approved following this examination, after which it is registered and published in the Official Industrial Property Bulletin.

-(Decree-Law Number 125/2006 of 29 June 2006 enables the creation of the socalled "on the spot trade mark" regime, according to which it is possible to buy a pre-approved trade mark equivalent to the company name chosen, at the same time that an "on the spot firm" is incorporated.
-As a member state of the Madrid Agreement and Protocol and of the EU, other means and procedures to protect trade marks are available in Portugal.
+Decree-Law Number 125/2006 of 29 June 2006 enables the creation of the socalled "on the spot trade mark" regime, according to which it is possible to buy a pre-approved trade mark equivalent to the company name chosen, at the same time that an "on the spot firm" is incorporated.42 As a member state of the Madrid